johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 ~~~
 Because the resolver uses Validated mode (by querying for the SVCB record at
 _dns.<nameserver FQDN> and validating the response) all data in the received
 SVCB record MAY be used.
-In this case that includes the negative signal "-do53",
+In this case that includes the signal "-do53",
 which will effectively turn off
 UDP/TCP use by the resolver for communicating with this particular authoritative
 nameserver.